 Note: If you are introducing Congressman Byrne at an event, click here for a sample introduction.

-After completing his undergraduate studies at Duke University, Byrne received his law degree from the University of Alabama School of Law.
+After completing his undergraduate studies at Duke University, Bradley received his law degree from the University of Alabama School of Law.
 He practiced law in Mobile for more than 30 years, always active in the local community through various service and economic development organizations.

 In Congress, Bradley has established himself as a fighter for conservative values and for Alabama priorities.
 Bradley has worked to support local industry through improved infrastructure, including the construction of a new I-10 bridge over the Mobile River.
 In an effort to shrink the federal bureaucracy, Bradley pushed for the repeal of ObamaCare, fought to reduce the regulatory burden on small businesses, and worked to rein in out-of-control federal spending.
 Bradley was a strong champion for the Tax Cuts and Jobs Act, which lowered taxes on Alabama families and helped spur economic growth.

 As a member of the House Committee on Armed Services, Bradley has been an outspoken supporter of a strong national defense and worked to support Alabama's significant defense footprint.
 Bradley has used his position on the Committee to build support for a stronger U.S. Navy and for the Littoral Combat Ship (LCS), which is built in part at Mobile’s Austal USA shipyard.
 He has also stood up for Alabama's veterans and fought for improved quality of care at the Department of Veterans Affairs (VA).
 Bradley played a critical role in the construction of a new VA outpatient clinic for veterans in Southwest Alabama.